This blueberry compote is so flavorful! Fresh blueberries are delicious; cooking them greatly enhances their flavor.

 - Use any sweetener to equal ¼ cup of sugar.
 If you opt for honey, start with just 2 tablespoons.
 Honey is intensely sweet.

 Gently cooked, soft, lightly sweetened blueberries, bursting with flavor.
 This dessert is delicious, and it's also easy to make.
 Scroll down to the recipe card for detailed instructions.
-Here are the basic steps:
+Here are the basic steps for making this recipe:

 Add blueberries, water, lemon juice, and a sweetener to a small saucepan.